-The Useless Can is a DIY kit with 52 parts that you assemble without soldering to create a fun mechanism.
-If you are looking for an original gift or a fun birthday present this is what you are looking for.
+The Useless Can is a DIY kit consisting of 52 parts that can be assembled without any soldering.
+It creates a fun mechanism that makes for an excellent and original gift or as a fun present for a birthday.

 The first useless machine has been invented by MIT professor Marvin Minsky, while a graduate student at Bell Labs in 1952.
 Sci-fi writer Arthur C. Clarke, after seeing it in Minsky’s office, wrote: “There is something unspeakably sinister about a machine that does nothing—absolutely nothing—except switch itself off.”

 When we decided to make a Useless Machine, we wanted to do something new.
 This “do it yourself” contains 52 parts that do not require soldering or specific gear.
 Most of the assembly is done with a simple screwdriver.